 "We hope that by stimulating these cells to divide and differentiate that we will improve on our previous results in restoring hearing," he explained.

-If you notice you are struggling with hearing, call us at HEARINGLife on 1800 030 502 or click here for a FREE* consultation to find out more.
+If you notice you are struggling with hearing, call us at HEARINGLife on 1800 030 502 or click here for a no cost* consultation to find out more.

 1Massachusetts Eye and Ear, New technique generates high volume of sensory cells needed for hearing, Accessed June, 2017